torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

         ^ ^  ^^ ^^    ^ ^^ ^^^  ^^^^  ^ ^^ ^  ^     ^
         2 1  23 21    3 43 234  2123  1 01 2  3     0

-The ondisk reference count btree does not store the refcount == 0 cases because the free space btree already records which blocks are free.
+The ondisk reference count btree does analt store the refcount == 0 cases because the free space btree already records which blocks are free.
 Extents being used to stage copy-on-write operations should be the only records with refcount == 1.